IGNF/geoportal-access-lib/doc/README.md

 ## Autocompletion web service usage

-Getting suggestions of probable places names or address based on uncomplete texts, using the [autocompletion service of the Geoportal Platform]{@link http://api.ign.fr/tech-docs-js/developpeur/search.html#The_autocompletion_Service}
+Getting suggestions of probable places names or address based on uncomplete texts, using the [autocompletion service of the Geoportal Platform](https://geoservices.ign.fr/documentation/geoservices/autoconf.html)

 | Function to invoque | Response Object (onSuccess callback param) |
 | - | - |